-Both the independent directors and non-independent directors are required to submit themselves for reelection at the AGM every 3 years under the Main Market Listing Requirements of Bursa Malaysia Securities Berhad ("Bursa") ("MMLR") and Articles of Association of the Company.
-In addition, the re-appointment of directors who have attained 70 years of age and above is subject to shareholders' approval at the AGM under Section 129 of the Companies Act, 1965.
-In respect of the independent directors who have served a tenure of 9 years and above, and who are due for re-election or re-appointment, justification for their re-election or reappointment, as the case may be, will be set out in the explanatory notes of the notice of AGM.
+Both the independent directors and non-independent directors are required to submit themselves for re-election at the AGM every 3 years under the Main Market Listing Requirements of Bursa Malaysia Securities Berhad ("Bursa") ["MMLR"] and Articles of Association of the Company.
+In addition, the re-appointment of director who has attained 70 years of age and above is subject to shareholders' approval at the AGM under Section 129 of the Companies Act, 1965.
+In respect of the independent director who has served a tenure of 9 years and above, and who is due for re-election, justification for his re-election, will be set out in the explanatory notes of the notice of AGM.